2023 Solar Incentives Guide for Anoka, MN - Tax Credits & Rebates

 EcoWatch's Anoka, MN Solar Incentives FAQs

-Solar energy is a renewable energy source — by changing where you get your energy, you help reduce the strain on our planet's resources.
-You can also reduce the CO2 emissions from your home by 450 pounds a year, or roughly 9,000 pounds over 20 years.
+Solar energy is renewable — by changing where you get your energy, you can help reduce the strain on our planet's resources.
+Solar panels can also reduce your home's CO2 emissions by 450 pounds a year, or roughly 9,000 pounds over 20 years.

-The recently passed Inflation Reduction Act provides several incentives that reward homeowners for making eco-friendly upgrades.
+The new Inflation Reduction Act provides several incentives meant to reward homeowners who make eco-friendly upgrades.
 Some incentives include rebates and tax credits for installing new electric appliances.
 You can find more details about these incentives here.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.